-The average price range for a facelift performed by Mr Townley is usually between £10,000 and £15,000.
-The cost of a facelift varies according to several factors, including the degree of enhancement desired, the techniques used, and any additional procedures performed in combination during the surgery.
+The average price range for a facelift performed by Mr Townley is usually between £15,000 and £20,000.
+The cost for a facelift varies based on several factors, including the degree of enhancement desired, the techniques used, and any additional procedures performed in combination during the surgery.
 Following a consultation with Mr Townley to discuss your goals and develop a customised treatment plan, you will receive an accurate estimate for the cost of your facelift.
 Payment options and scheduling can be discussed at this time as well.

 While there are no non-surgical facial treatments that can compare to the significant improvements achieved with facelift surgery, men and women are often surprised by the degree of rejuvenation that can be accomplished with injectable treatments and facial fat transfer procedures.
 These non-surgical options are sometimes recommended for individuals who are not yet ready for a facelift, but desire a more youthful look.